nick-ducker/T2A1/README.md

   There is potential for SQL injection through a HTML form.
 The first line of defence here is using Rails validators.
 Rails validators allow us, in Ruby, to validate an input taken from a submitted form.
 The upshot of this approach is that the input can be checked before it hits a database or is potentially returned to a HTML/CSS/JS rendering browser.
 In this way we can safely handle potentially dangerous strings and reject them before they end up at their target destination in the framework.

-  Its worth pointing out that if input doesnt pass validation, we want to reject that input and not render it back to the HTML document, as the string itself could be designed to target the front end encoding of the web application.
+  Its worth pointing out that if input doesn't pass validation, we want to reject that input and not render it back to the HTML document, as the string itself could be designed to target the front end encoding of the web application.

   Validation will be extremely important for our marketplace application, as users will often be interacting with different forms in order to create accounts, sell items, buy items and search for items.
 Using html elements to ensure the correct type of input is used for each field is one step that should be taken.
 Additionally, server side validation should take place in order reject or filter out any unwanted inputs.
 This can be done with rails using strong parameters, permitting only the required fields.
-This also has the upshot of instrinsically parameter binding our permitted parameters to make SQL injection almost impossible.
+This also has the upshot of intrinsically parameter binding our permitted parameters to make SQL injection almost impossible.
 Parameter binding is simply assigning the parameters to variables, then passing those variables to the SQL statement, rather than directly interpolating the potentially malicious strings into the statement.

   We can also control what hits the database by using validation in our models thanks to the Rails validate feature.
 With this we gain even further control over what hits our database in the first place.
 A form input that does not pass model validation will never interact with the database.